dryruby/rack-throttle/README.md

 Features
 --------

-* Throttles a Rack application by enforcing a minimum interval (by default, 1 second) between subsequent HTTP requests from a particular client.
+* Throttles a Rack application by enforcing a minimum time interval between subsequent HTTP requests from a particular client, as well as by defining a maximum number of allowed HTTP requests per a given time period (hourly or daily).
 * Compatible with any Rack application and any Rack-based framework.
 * Stores rate-limiting counters in any key/value store implementation that responds to `#[]`/`#[]=` (like Ruby's hashes) or to `#get`/`#set` (like